Listed buildings in Utkinton

 Utkinton is a former civil parish, now in the parishes of Utkinton and Cotebrook and Tarporley, in Cheshire West and Chester, England.
 It is entirely rural, and contains the villages of Utkinton and Cotebrook.
 The A49 road runs through it in a north–south direction.
-The parish contains 13 buildings that are recorded in the National Heritage List for England as designated listed buildings.
+The parish contains 14 buildings that are recorded in the National Heritage List for England as designated listed buildings.
 One of these, Utkinton Hall, is listed at Grade I, and all the others are in Grade II.
 Other than the hall, some of the listed buildings are associated with the hall, and the others are domestic buildings, or related to farming.
-In Cotebrook, the church and its former parsonage are listed.
+In Cotebrook, the church and its former parsonage are listed and, more recently, the Utkinton war memorial has been listed.